TeslaSSH/Redq/Readme.md

   All these can be done through the bot, without leaving telegram!

+## What's New?
+- Bot secret key varification removed.
+Will be back in the next versions
+- Bot can now run automatically after server reboot.
+- System RAM consumption rate reduced by about 49.6%
+- Faster Bot response times
+- No need to first connect to a different server in order to communicate with the server.
+The Bot does it crazily🤠

 ## Issues

 If you encounter any issues or have suggestions, please [open an issue](https://github.com/TeslaSSH/Redq/issues).